Updated: 3 days ago

 Four years last week, I witnessed my son Brandon complete the final evolution of his boot camp training and formally transition to a U.S. Navy Sailor.
-My motherly pride was on full display – the smiles, the tears, and more tears – and was the culmination of nine weeks of unanswered questions and a lack of control as to my son’s journey.
+My motherly pride was on full display – the smiles, the tears, and more tears – and was the culmination of nine weeks of unanswered questions and a lack of control over my son’s journey.
 Currently, you may be going through similar feelings as you wait for the first phone call or letter.
 I want to share one way I used to pass the time and create a sense of closeness to my son.

 As a new Navy mom, nine weeks seemed like an eternity until I would see my son.
 I decided not to count down the long days, but instead, I celebrate each week by placing a U.S. flag in my flower bed.
 As my flag garden began to grow, it started to gather the attention of my neighbors, mailman, and Amazon delivery guys.
 I was filled with pride as I explained the reason behind why a new flag was appearing each week.